 The costs and expenses of soliciting the proxy accompanying this Proxy Statement from stockholders will be borne by us.
 Our employees, officers and directors may solicit proxies in person, by telephone or by electronic communication.
 None of these individuals will receive any additional or special compensation for doing this, but they may be reimbursed for reasonable out-of-pocket expenses.
 In addition, we may reimburse brokerage houses and other custodians, nominees and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy and solicitation material to the beneficial owners of common stock.

 Who will serve as inspector of elections?

-The inspector of elections will be a representative from Computershare Trust Company, N.A.
+Our officers are authorized to designate an inspector of elections for the meeting.
+It is anticipated that the inspector of elections will be a representative from Computershare Trust Company, N.A.